Set up a Queue in Slack

 - Search for "Assist" in Slack app directory and select Add.

 Voilà!
-You've set up your triage channel (where agents will work on tickets) and created your first queue 🥳.
+You've set up your triage channel (where agents will work on tickets) and created your queue 🥳.
 Assist will then send you a welcome message in the triage channel with a link to jump into your queue settings on Halp Web.

 When you select Queue settings, you'll be brought to the Halp web app.
 There, Admins can view or edit the following Queue-level information: